pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 6. Test the "Relink Images" button

+This button copies any placed images to a "Links" adjacent to the active Illustrator file.

+If a placed image file is in the SAME folder as the Illustrator file, it will be moved rather than copied.

-1. in file "page1.ai" place a JPG image that is on the local hard drive but NOT in the working folders
+1. in file "page1.ai" place a JPG image that is on the local hard drive but NOT in the test folders
 — make sure that "Link" is checked in the "Place" dialog box
 2. click the "Relink Images" button (it is NOT necessary for the image to be selected)
 3. when asked whether to create a "Links" folder, click "Yes"